 How to install django in ubuntu.
 Django is a free, open-source web framework written in the most popular python programming language and used by millions of developers every year.
 Its popularity is due to its friendliness to both beginners and advanced programmers with lots of python libraries and support.
 Django is secure and robust enough to be used by the largest websites in the internet world like Instagram, Pinterest, Bitbucket, Mozilla, Disqus.
 It is also flexible enough to be a good choice for early-stage startups and prototyping personal projects.

 Django inherited Python’s “batteries-included” approach and includes out-of-the-box support for common tasks in web development.
-Batteries-Included approach means having a rich and versatile standard library which is immediately available, without making the user download separate packages.
+Batteries-Included approach means having a rich and versatile standard library that is immediately available, without making the user download separate packages.

 Install Python and Pip3

-For installing Django you need Python and Python-Pip3 installed on your Computer.
+For installing Django you need Python and Python-Pip3 on your Computer.
 Don’t worry we are providing a link for installing Python: How to Install Python 3.

 We can install Python and Pip3 using following commands

 sudo apt-get install python3 sudo apt-get install -y python3-pip

 Python applications will regularly utilize packages and modules that don’t come as a major aspect of the standard library.
 Applications will some of the time need a particular variant of a library.